+TAGs

 automatic referential integrity.
 Addition or update of information

-tags) might introduce duplication of data where you don't want
+(such as +MAC tags) might introduce duplication of data where you don't want

 any (you really don't want the same Ethernet MAC address on two seperate nodes' interfaces).